 Hypsizygus tesselatus aka the beech mushroom[i], or shimeji, in Japanese, is an Asian species, though it is also cultivated in other parts of the world.
-It is prized as an edible, and reputed to have a wide range of medicinal uses, from treating hypertension to preventing parasites in cattle[ii].
+It is an exotic edible mushroom, and reputed to have a wide range of medicinal uses, from treating hypertension to preventing parasites in cattle[ii].
 Some of these uses are supported by preliminary research.

 The name refers to this species’ fondness for beech, among other hardwoods, though it will grow on other substrates in cultivation.
 There are two main varieties, the white and the brown (plus hybrids between the two).
 They are the same species, but differ not only in the color of the cap but also in taste—white beech mushroom is milder, sweeter, and more popular overall, while brown beech mushroom has a slightly bitter, more savory flavor and is often preferred for gourmet dishes.